How to increase the feeling of satiety and lose weight (theoretically)?

 What could be the risks associated with vinegar.

 I don't know how safe it is.
 Long-term activation of AMPK may knock out some important anabolic processes, like muscle building, who knows.
+Acetate suppresses HDAC2 and thus in larger amounts can activate fibrous remodeling of the heart muscle similar to ketones.
 A study for use as a food additive allows up to 270 mg/kg of body weight.
 So it allows up to 20 g per day.
 I don't advise anyone to try it.
 Just a theory.

 Just a theory?
-When I think of the rice diet of Dr. Kempner, isn't that what it is?
+When I think of the rice diet of Dr. Kempner, isn't that what I suggest?
 Only with the difference that at that time the acetate was probably supplied by intestinal bacteria.
 That's why it probably wouldn't even work in today's poisonous age, we've almost exterminated intestinal bacteria.
 His diet was completely fat-free, only unsalted rice, fruit juice and sugar, about 100 g.
 Sugar without fat works differently, fats carry poisons (LPS, endotoxin) produced by bacteria from sugar in the digestive system into the bloodstream.
 A completely fat-free diet works completely differently than our normal diet, here sugar helps to activate anabolic processes, i.e. muscle building.
+But above all, sugar increases the level of lactate, which opens the MCT1 transporters for the entry of acetate into the cells.
+So sugar is a very important ingredient.
 I put it here only as an example, I don't know if it is appropriate to follow it.

 Next